 With a little prep and a little patience, you can be a cup pro in no time.

-Before we go into the basics of using a menstrual cup as a virgin, we should point out that virginity can be a divisive term.
+Before we go into the basics of using a menstrual cup as a virgin, we should point out that virginity can be a divisive and misunderstood term.
 Historically it was defined as heterosexual intercourse, but today’s definition is much more broad.
 Only you can decide when you have lost your virginity and what this word means to you – no matter the gender of your partner or the kind of sex you’re having.